Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/README.md

 ## Quickstart

 1. Follow the instructions listed above to setup the building and running environment.
-Besides, get subscription key and key region at hand, along with app id if you are using a Custom Commands application.
+Besides, get subscription key and key region ready at hand, along with app id if you are using a Custom Commands application.

 2. Build the executable from source code:
 * First clone the repository:
 ```cmd